John Treloar (museum administrator): Department of Information

+Military History Section

 At some point in 1940 or early 1941, Treloar requested that he be appointed to command the War Records Section, which formed part of the Second Australian Imperial Force's administrative headquarters.
 The Cabinet agreed to this during February 1941.
 Treloar's responsibilities in this role were to coordinate and control the collection of material to be included in the AWM as well as to supervise the official war artists and photographers; these duties were similar to those he and Bean had undertaken during World War I. Treloar was appointed to the rank of lieutenant colonel, but primarily worked for the AWM which reimbursed the Army for his salary and allowances.
 This arrangement gave Treloar less influence with the Army than he had enjoyed as head of the AWRS during World War I. General Thomas Blamey, the commander of the AIF, subsequently redesignated the War Records Section the Military History and Information Section (MHIS) on the grounds that its original name had not adequately described the unit's role.
 In contrast to the DOI's propaganda activities, the MHIS focused on collecting records, images and items that would be useful to historians.

 After assuming his new position, Treloar was sent to AIF Headquarters in the Middle East where Australian forces were engaged in the North African Campaign.
 While en route to the Middle East he visited Malaya.
 Conditions in North Africa proved more challenging than those in World War I, however, as the combat was fast-moving and the Australian troops felt less motivation to collect artefacts than those of the First AIF.
 Treloar was supported by a small staff, but fell out with his second in command who questioned both how he administered the unit and his personal efficiency.
 He also lacked a patron in the AIF and was handicapped by his relatively junior rank.
 Due to his absence from the Memorial, Treloar had only limited input into the design of its galleries and he was unable to attend its official opening in November 1941.